top of page

 What is a surprising fact about yourself?

 I played the violin from age 9-14.
-I was a member of the Columbia Youth Orchestra and the Junior String Ensemble.
+I was a member of the Columbia Youth Orchestra.
 We played in front of several large concert audiences when I started to suffer from stage fright.
 I was so afraid of making an error that I would sometimes “fake it” by holding my bow above the strings and never making a sound with my instrument.
 I found out that I was an excellent actress!
 Of course, my stage fright would never allow me to pursue that avenue either.

 bottom of page